jamesgiff5/home_services_performance_dashboards/Financial_Dashboard/README.md

 ---

 ## 📍 3.
-Are higher-income ZIPs more profitable?
+Are higher-income ZIP codes more profitable?
 ![Top Earning ZIP Codes](../4_Assets/Finance-3.png)
 **Context:**
 Knowing which ZIP codes generate the most revenue and profit helps prioritize marketing and crew allocation.